BasedLinux/bsd/src/bsd/flake-lock.md

-This command updates the lock file of a flake (`flake.lock`) so that it contains an up-to-date lock for every flake input specified in `flake.bsd`.
+This command updates the lock file of a flake (`flake.lock`) so that it contains an up-to-date lock for every flake input specified in `flake.nix`.
 Lock file entries are already up-to-date are not modified.

 If you want to update existing lock entries, use
 [`bsd flake update`](@docroot@/command-ref/new-cli/bsd3-flake-update.md)